neerajsudhakaran/Morning-Evening-Transport-alert/readme.md

 # Wellington Bus & Weather Telegram Alerts using AWS Lambda

+This is a real project I worked on for my partner.
+Since she isn’t a tech person, it probably made me look like a nerdy coder 😅 but honestly, it’s quite simple!
+Especially with AI tools, we can get help whenever we get stuck.

-This project provides **automated Telegram alerts** for bus arrivals and daily weather in Wellington, NZ, using **AWS Lambda**.
+This project provides automated Telegram alerts for bus arrivals and daily weather in Wellington, NZ, using AWS Lambda.
 There are two types of alerts:

 1. **Morning Alert (7:30 AM NZST)** – Provides both **bus schedule** and **daily weather forecast**.
 2. **Evening Alert (15 min prior to shift end)** – Provides **bus schedule only** (no weather) for convenient planning after work.